-Full details about asbestosis are available in a separate monograph.
+Full details about asbestosis are available in a separate topic.

 A complete occupational and environmental history is an important part of the diagnostic approach.

 Patients may be asymptomatic with an abnormal chest x-ray (incidental finding or result from a screening test), or alternatively have a gradual onset of dyspnea on exertion, with progression to more severe shortness of breath.
 Cough and wheezing may be present.
-Acute conditions, due to particularly heavy exposure to silica or beryllium, rarely occur in developed countries.
+Acute silicosis or beryllium pneumonitis, due to particularly heavy exposure to silica or beryllium, rarely occur in developed countries.

-Diagnosis is usually by typical chest x-ray appearance.
+Diagnosis is usually made by the typical chest x-ray appearance and history of exposure.
 The availability of beryllium lymphocyte proliferation test for identification of sensitization to beryllium is important for early diagnosis and to confirm the diagnosis of chronic beryllium disease.

 There is an increased risk of connective-tissue disease, vasculitides, lung cancer, COPD, active TB, and chronic renal failure among patients with silicosis, and an increased risk of connective-tissue disease and COPD among patients with coal workers' pneumoconiosis.
 The risk of lung cancer is increased among patients with chronic beryllium disease.